 A test tube baby center is often the first hope of couples suffering due to childlessness.
 While the usual IVF treatment cost and success rate are pretty good and bring positive results for most couples, there are cases where IVF alone is not enough.
-In such situations, an IVF center in India might recommend an additional procedure over and above the standard IVF.
-This extra step is known as ICSI, or intracytoplasmic sperm injection.
+Best ICSI treatment in India plays major role in such cases.

 A fertility clinic in India typically recommends ICSI when a couple fails to conceive through normal IVF because of poor or absent fertilization.
 ICSI is also suggested to couples where the male,

 ICSI is implemented as part of IVF, which is why the ICSI pregnancy success rate is similar to that of IVF.
-In fact, an IVF-ICSI treatment doesn’t seem all that different compared to an IVF treatment alone since the whole procedure is done in a laboratory.
+In fact, an IVF-ICSI treatment doesn’t seem all that different compared to IVF techniques alone since the whole procedure is done in a laboratory.
 As far as the male partner is concerned, the ways in which the sperm is extracted might differ.
 For females though, the ICSI procedure follows that of IVF.

 ICSI procedure requires a semen sample from the male partner on the day the egg is retrieved from the female partner.
 This semen is then examined under the microscope in order to identify and extract the best quality sperm.
 But if the analysis proves the sample to be lacking in good quality sperm, the male might be subjected to certain procedures to extract viable sperm.

 How are sperms extracted in case of azoospermia for ICSI procedure?